-We are a biopharmaceutical company that develops novel drugs for pain management and oncology.
+We are a biopharmaceutical company that develops novel drugs.
 We have the following investigational drug candidates in clinical programs:

-- Remoxy and PTI-202 are proprietary, abuse-resistant forms of opioid drugs. - · Oxytrex is a novel, next-generation painkiller that potentially offers less physical dependence than currently marketed opioid painkillers, and - · a novel radio-labeled monoclonal antibody drug candidate to treat metastatic melanoma, a rare but deadly form of skin cancer.
+- Remoxy and PTI-202, which are proprietary, abuse-resistant forms of opioid drugs. - · Oxytrex, which is a novel, next-generation painkiller that potentially offers less physical dependence than currently marketed opioid painkillers. - A novel radio-labeled monoclonal antibody drug candidate to treat metastatic melanoma, a rare but deadly form of skin cancer.